 You can be really specific about who you want to target and we’ve added a couple of attributes that would let you skip profiles if they are not using Premium LinkedIn or they are not OpenLink members.

 This option will only work with Salesforce.
-The specific CRM flag is only linked in case the Salesforce synch app is active.
-In order for it to work, you need to sync Salesforce with Sales Navigator and LinkedIn offers a comprehensive guide on this:
+The specific CRM flag is only linked in case the Salesforce sync app is active.
+In order for it to work, you need to sync Salesforce with Sales Navigator and LinkedIn offers a comprehensive guide on this.

 This option is self-explanatory — if you want to avoid profiles who do not have a profile picture, make sure you enable this option.
 Some LinkedIn users believe that having a profile photo is extremely necessary to make your account look genuine, approachable and it tells more about you in general.
 However, you can keep this option enabled/disabled depending on your needs.